 Mobile sites are meant to be lightning fast.
 That means you need to eliminate any elements that are slowing your pages down and keep your load times to under 3 seconds.

-Users DO NOT want to spend their day looking at buffering symbol as they look for information or a product to buy.
+Users DO NOT want to spend their day looking at buffering symbols as they look for information or a product to buy.
 This could be the deal-breaker between selling your product or losing a customer forever.

 3 seconds is even too long if you want to really capture all the traffic coming to your site.
 The main goal here is to keep load times under 1 second.
 This will let you gauge your website’s traffic and click-through rates without having to worry about load time affecting this data.